Jaime C. de Veyra

-Jaime Carlos Diaz de Veyra (November 4, 1873 – March 7, 1963) was a Resident Commissioner to the U.S. House of Representatives from the Philippine Islands from 1917 to 1923 and the 1st Governor of Leyte from 1906 to 1907.
+Jaime Carlos de Veyra y Díaz (November 4, 1873 – March 7, 1963) was a Resident Commissioner to the U.S. House of Representatives from the Philippine Islands from 1917 to 1923 and Governor of Leyte from 1906 to 1907.

 Early life

 He was born on November 4, 1873, in the town of Tanauan in Leyte province.

 Education

 De Veyra attended both public and private schools.
 In 1888, he began studying at Colegio de San Juan de Letran in Manila, and graduated in 1893 with a Bachelor of Arts.
 In 1895, he began studying for a Bachelor of Law and a Bachelor of Philosophy and Letters at the University of Santo Tomas in Manila.
 He completed both degrees in 1898.

 Political career

-From 1888 to 1899 he served as secretary to the Military Governor of Leyte, General Ambrosio Moxica.
+From 1888 to 1899, he served as secretary to the Military Governor of Leyte, General Ambrosio Moxica.

-In 1901 he was elected municipal councilor in the town of Cebu, and became municipal vice-president the following year.
+In 1901, he was elected municipal councilor in the town of Cebu, and became municipal vice-president the following year.
 In 1903, he became president of the electoral assembly of Cebu.
 In 1904, de Veyra became Director of Liceo de Maasim, in Leyte, and served until 1905.

-In 1905, he became an editor for the Spanish-Tagalog language newspaper El Renacimiento.
+In 1905, he became an editor for the Spanish- and Tagalog-language newspaper El Renacimiento.

+In 1906, de Veyra became Governor of Leyte.
+De Veyra, as governor, noted that hemp farmers experienced a business crisis starting in 1905 due to reduced credit and money shortages, resulting in the closure of Smith, Bell & Co. and Compaña Tabacalera by late August 1906, leaving four agencies open.
+Corruption were also a problem in the municipalities, with three municipal treasurers prosecuted for embezzlement in 1906.

+De Veyra's administration also faced challenges due to the resurgence of Pulahanes attacks beginning in June 1906.
+After subsequent attacks in July and burning of barrios within Leyte's municipalities, de Veyra labeled them as terrorists.

-In 1906, de Veyra became Governor of Leyte, He served until 1907, when he became a member of the first Philippine Assembly as the first representative of Leyte's Fourth District in the Philippine House of Representatives.
+He served until 1907, when he became a member of the first Philippine Assembly as the first representative of Leyte's Fourth District in the Philippine House of Representatives.
 He served in the Assembly until 1913, when he became a member of the Philippine Commission 1913–1916.

 In 1916, de Veyra was appointed executive secretary of the Philippine Islands under Governor-General Francis Burton Harrison, and served until 1917.

 In 1917, de Veyra was elected to the U.S. House of Representatives as a Resident Commissioner of the Philippines.
 He reelected in 1920 and served from March 4, 1917, to March 3, 1923.
 He was declined to be a candidate for renomination in 1922.

-He engaged in journalistic work during 1923 he became head of the department of Spanish, University of the Philippines at Manila, 1925–1936.
-From 1937 to 1944. de Veyra was the director of the Institute of National Language.
-He also served as historical researcher in charge of manuscripts and publications, National Library and historical researcher, Office of the President, 1946.
+He engaged in journalistic work during 1923, and he became head of the department of Spanish, University of the Philippines at Manila, serving in such capacity from 1925 to 1936.
+From 1937 to 1944, de Veyra was the director of the Institute of National Language.
+He also served as historical researcher in charge of manuscripts and publications, National Library, and historical researcher, Office of the President, during 1946.